publicdocs/uscode/assets/md/titles/usc05/us/usc/t5/ptI/ch5/schII/m__us_usc_t5_s552.md

         (4) trade secrets and commercial or financial information obtained from a person and privileged or confidential;

-        (5) inter-agency or intra-agency memorandums or letters which would not be available by law to a party other than an agency in litigation with the agency;
+        (5) inter-agency or intra-agency memorandums or letters that would not be available by law to a party other than an agency in litigation with the agency, provided that the deliberative process privilege shall not apply to records created 25 years or more before the date on which the records were requested;

         (6) personnel and medical files and similar files the disclosure of which would constitute a clearly unwarranted invasion of personal privacy;